Teaching and Learning Enhancement Projects (TLEP) scheme

 Where the proposed project involves collaboration with others, applicants are encouraged to embed the Principles of Partnership in their work.

-If the proposed project is building on a previous TLDF-funded project, the application should refer back to this project as appropriate.
+If the proposed project is building on a previous internally or externally funded project, the application should refer back to this project as appropriate.

 Applicants are strongly encouraged to discuss their application with a member of the CQSD team prior to submitting it.
 Please contact cqsd-tandl@reading.ac.uk.

-In this session, which took place on Tuesday 1 March 2022, we discussed the application process and criteria, and some previous funding recipients shared their tips for what makes a successful project and application.
+If you are interested in applying for TLEP funding, you may wish to access a recording of the ‘Applying for TLEP Funding’ webinar which took place on Monday 11 March 2024.
+In this session, we discussed the application process and criteria, and some previous funding recipients shared their tips on what makes for a successful project and application.
+The recording is in two parts and captures most of the session:

 Scheme criteria: